-Here at SYNQ, as an API based company, we must always ensure our APIs are functioning as expected.
+Here at SYNQ, as a company that offers APIs, we must always ensure our APIs are functioning as expected.
 Runscope is one of the core tools that we use for conducting actual tests against our APIs.

 Setting up a test is very simple.
 All we have to do is set up a post request to any of our APIs and make assertions on the JSON response given back by our system.
 From there, we can configure additional settings such as a schedule of how often we want the test to run, as well as the geo locations we want the test to be ran from.